pengkong/A3M-for-CodeIgniter-2.0/README.md

 # A3M
 ###

-A3M (Account Authentication & Authorization) is a CodeIgniter 3.x package that leverages bleeding edge web technologies like OpenID and OAuth to create a user-friendly user experience.
+A3M (Account Authentication & Authorization) is a CodeIgniter 2.x and 3-dev package that leverages bleeding edge web technologies like OpenID and OAuth to create a user-friendly user experience.
 It gives you the CRUD to get working right away without too much fuss and tinkering!
 Designed for building webapps from scratch without all that tiresome login / logout / admin stuff thats always required.